Brandyli/IBM_Machine_Learning_With_Python/README.md

 #### K-Means Clustering on Customer Segementation
 classify customers to three segementations using K-Means to understand and customize strategies for retaining those customers

+#### Hierarchical Clustering on Car Model
+use Agglomerative hierarchical clustering methods, to find the most distinctive clusters of vehicles;
+summarize the existing vehicles and help manufacturers to make decision about the supply of new models